dummylabs/thewatchman/README.md

 * *Notification service data*: `{"parse_mode":"html"}`

 ## Watchman.report service
 The text version of the report can be generated using `watchman.report` service from Developer Tools UI, an automation or a script.
 Default location is `/config/thewatchman_report.txt`, which can be altered by `report_path` configuration option.
 A long report will be split into several messages (chunks) due to limitations imposed by some notification services (e.g., telegram).
-Service behavior can be altered with additional optional parameters:
+Service behaviour can be altered with additional optional parameters:

  - `create_file` create text version of the report (optional, default=true)
  - `send_notification` send report via notification service (optional, default=false)